Ahh, is there any road trip as stunning as a New England road trip in the fall?

 The Nutmeg State is awash with bright yellows of tulip poplars and hickory, deep red maples and purple ash, with Connecticut home to some the most diverse tree species in all of North America being ideally located in the Appalachians.
 If the latter half of September provides cool overnight temperatures, peak colours will arrive on time.

-Here are some popular routes to drive during fall:
+Here are some popular routes to drive during fall as recommended by Connecticut Tourism:

 - Colchester and Salmon River